-Measurable Goal 1d MoDOT will track how many stormwater brochures (Appendix C) are disseminated each year statewide Purpose Statement Stormwater brochures provide a tangible item the target audience can read and review at their own leisure.
+Measurable Goal 1b MoDOT will track how many stormwater brochures ( disseminated each year statewide.
+Appendix C) are Purpose Statement Stormwater brochures provide a tangible item the target audience can read and review at their own leisure.
 The brochure allows for MoDOT to pack a lot of information into a small area.
 Intended Outcome The intended outcome is to disseminate as many stormwater brochures as possible statewide.
 This measure will be evaluated on an annual basis with an intended target to disseminate a minimum of 400 stormwater brochures each year.
-Annual Performance How many brochures were distributed?
-144 144 Progress Progress Satisfied: Yes:□ No:⊠ Explanation The number of brochures distributed this year were more than what was distributed in 2020.
-The pandemic forced the cancellation of Earth Day, one of MoDOT's big outreach events where brochures are distributed.
-Limited contact was required at the State Fair this year, leaving the distribution of the brochures to those interested to pick up one from the stormwater station.
-MoDOT will continue to monitor this goal, with the intention to be more aggressive in distributing brochures once the pandemic ends allowing for in person activities to return.
+Annual Performance How man y brochures were distributed?
+Progress Satisfied: Yes:□ No:□ Explanation